algosup/2023-2024-project-2-x86-retrogaming-team-8/Documents/Weekly_Reports/Report_week5.md

 ## Conclusion

-In summary, the fifth week has been a good advancement, we managed to finish what we were set on and the team has now great spirits to continue.
+In summary, the fifth week has been a good advancement, we managed to finish what we were set on and the team has now great spirits to continue on the next tasks.